girder/girder/docs/index.rst

 These docs are roughly divided by intended task and target audience.

-* If you are a **Developer** wanting to build your own Girder plugins, you should start by following the :doc:`development-install`.
+* If you are a **Developer** wanting to build your own Girder plugins, you should start by following the :doc:`dev-installation`.
 After you get you development environment set up, browse the :doc:`tutorials` to learn about and see examples of common patterns of how to extend and modify the Girder platform to meet your specific needs.
 * If you are an **Administrator** attempting to deploy your own instance of Girder into